If your firm has news you'd like to share, please e-mail your announcements to Terri Eyden, Senior Editor, at [email protected].

 - Broad social sharing via embedded social media links

-' Top 50 Most Influential Women in Business.
+Gettry Marcus CPA, P.C., announced that partner Robin Rokuson has been selected as one of Long Island Business News' Top 50 Most Influential Women in Business.
 This award recognizes Long Island's top women professionals in business, education, government, and the not-for-profit fields for their business acumen, mentoring, and community involvement.

 Rokuson was inducted at an evening awards celebration on Thursday, October 17, at the Crest Hollow Country Club, in Woodbury, New York.